oyelaa99/how-to-send-pfsense-log-to-wazuh-/README.md

 # pfsense-log-to-wazuh-
-in this repo we will send pfsense log in wazuh , so we will dive in pfsense configuration and wazuh configuration and at the end wazuh will decode the log from pfsense and according to a custom rule it will trigger an alert that we will see in the dashboard
+in this repo we will send pfsense log in wazuh ( an open source SIEM ) , so we will dive in pfsense configuration and wazuh configuration and at the end wazuh will decode the log from pfsense and according to a custom rule it will trigger an alert that we will see in the dashboard  .. let's goooooooo